What is a punch list

 That can be an investment of tremendous importance both for the present and future projects that you will be part of.
 What is more, the better you work on a punch list the stronger reputation you can acquire in the building world.
 And typically, nobody is more efficient in promoting your services than the people who have worked with you in the past.

 You should never take the creation and execution of a punch list lighthearted.
 This applies to everybody (contractors, owners, subcontractors, architects).

 It goes without saying that different projects face different challenges.
 Nonetheless, by setting up a straightforward detailed project monitoring and inspection procedure you can get one step closer to success.

 The advent of digital technologies has already contributed significantly to improving the way construction stakeholders are designing and working on a punch list.
-By using a reliable software, during the building process, you can push for a more dynamic completion of the punch list and a smarter monitoring of the whole process.
+By using a reliable punch list software or punchlist apps, during the building process, you can push for a more dynamic completion of the punch list and a smarter monitoring of the whole process.

 In that way, you can develop your project tasks smoothly without ever losing control of any pending requests.
 Furthermore, you can effortlessly keep a close eye to the various past, ongoing and future tasks.
 As a result, you will end up with a much shorter and simpler punch list which can be successfully completed in no time.

-In GenieBelt, we are well aware of the obstacles that often emerge during the construction process.
+In GenieBelt – lightweight punch list app – we are well aware of the obstacles that often emerge during the construction process.
 Through our interactive Gantt Chart and the powerful real-time reporting features, we want to help you regain control of your project and increase efficiency.
 So no punch list can ever be a problem for you again!